CRAAP test

-A: Accuracy

-Emphasizing the trustworthiness of sources, the accuracy of the contents in the source must connect back to the origin.
-Evidence must support the information presented to the audience.
-Evidence can include findings, observations, or field notes.
-The report must be reviewed or referred.
-It must be verifiable from another source or common knowledge.
-That said, the language used in the sources has to be unbiased or free of emotion, because of its use for fact retrieval.
-The content in the source should be free of spelling, grammar, or typographical errors.

-P: Purpose

-The purpose of the sources helps the readers know whether the information they are looking for is right for their research.
-The questions that arise when looking for the purpose range from informing, teaching, selling, entertaining, research or even self-gaining purposes.
-Also, the author's intentions should be clear.
-Certain aspects should be taken into consideration whether the information given is fact, opinion, or propaganda as well as political, personal, religious, or ideological bias.
-Knowing the purpose of the information helps researching for sources a lot easier.

 History

-The test was implemented by Sarah Blakeslee during the Spring of 2004 when she was creating a first year workshop to first-year instructors.
+The test was first conceptualized by Sarah Blakeslee in the spring of 2004 while she was creating a workshop for first-year instructors.
 Blakeslee was frustrated that she could not remember the criteria for looking up different sources.
-After much thought, she came up with the acronym.
-She wanted to give students an easier way to determine what sources are credible.
-One of the other tests that came before the CRAAP test is the SAILS test: Standardized Assessment of Information Literacy Skills, created in 2002 by a group of librarians at Kent State University as an assessment for students' information literacy skills.
+After much thought, she came up with the acronym CRAAP.
+Her intent was to give students an easier way to determine which sources were credible.

+A similar test that precedes CRAAP is the SAILS test: the Standardized Assessment of Information Literacy Skills, which was created in 2002 by a group of librarians at Kent State University as an assessment for students' information literacy skills.
 The SAILS test focuses more on the scores as a quantitative measure of how well students look up their sources.
 While the SAILS test is more specific in its terms of evaluation, it shares the same objectives as the CRAAP test.

 Website evaluation

 One university has started using the CRAAP test to help teach students about online content evaluation.
-In a 2017 article, Cara Berg, a reference librarian and co-coordinator of user education at William Paterson University emphasizes website evaluation as a tool for active research.
-At Berg's university, for example, library instruction is given to roughly 300 different classes, each in different subjects that require some type of research that require students to look up sources.
-Website evaluation using the CRAAP test was incorporated as part of the first year seminar for students at this university, to help them hone their research skills.
+In a 2017 article, Cara Berg, a reference librarian and co-coordinator of user education at William Paterson University, emphasizes website evaluation as a tool for active research.
+At Berg's university, for example, library instruction is given to roughly 300 classes in different subjects that involve research requiring students to look up sources.
+Website evaluation using the CRAAP test was incorporated into the first-year seminar for students at this university to help them hone their research skills.